Herne Bay Pier: First pier

 According to The Illustrated London News of 1850, Herne Bay had fewer than a dozen inhabitants at the beginning of the 19th century.
 With the arrival of a military encampment the population of the area quickly grew into a small, developed community.
 This small development in turn attracted visitors from passing London-Margate steamers, who made shore excursions into the bay area aboard small ships known as hoys.
 Enjoying the small village as a relaxing get away, but not enjoying the bumpy rides in hoys, visitors decided they needed a pier upon which their steamers could moor and accommodation to make the trip to Herne Bay an extended stay, and so the first Herne Bay Pier was built.
 A group of investors led by Surrey building contractor George Burge who had worked for Thomas Telford at St Katharine Docks, a 3613 ft long and 24 ft wide pier was designed and built by Telford's assistant Thomas Rhodes.
 Telford was building Whitstable harbour at the time.
-The first wooden pile was driven on 4 July 1831, and the structure was completed on 12 May 1832 at a cost of £50,000 (equivalent to £4.6 million in 2023).
+The pier was authorised by the Herne Bay Pier Act 1831 (1 Will.
+4. c. xxv), and the first wooden pile was driven on 4 July 1831, and the structure was completed on 12 May 1832 at a cost of £50,000 (equivalent to £4.6 million in 2023).
 The steamer Venus was the first to bring passengers to Herne Bay using the newly built pier.
 That same decade the Telford Terrace, the Pier Hotel and the promenade were also opened as the bustling vacation town continued to attract vacationers.